 Google Chrome is the world’s most popular browser, with nearly 70% of the desktop browser market share.
-The email address and password details used in Chrome are the same as the Google account details used for Gmail, YouTube, and other Google-adjacent websites.
-So, to change your Chrome password, you must change your Google account password.
+The email address and password details used in Chrome are the same as the Google account details used for Gmail, YouTube - one of the best video hosting platforms around, and other Google-adjacent websites.
+So, to change your Google Chrome password, you must change your Google account password.

 This article outlines how to change your Google password from within the Chrome browser.
 We also discuss how you can recover your user account if you’ve forgotten your password.